Brilliance Map: Ibrahim Kamara, Co-Founder of GUAP Video Magazine

 What do you hope culture in Britain will look and feel like in 20 years’ time?

 A world where no matter who you are, your background, sexual orientation, colour … you will be accepted and be able to live freely.
 I don’t think we are completely there yet, but we are steering towards that direction now, so I hope in 20 years’ time it would be the norm.
 I also hope we will see the influence of this generation.
-There are so many young people using the internet to make the craziest careers for themselves.
+There are so many young people using the internet to make the most outlandish careers for themselves.
 I hope this inspires the next generation and we have a culture where creativity and entrepreneurship are the norm within our communities.